Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   </tr>
 </table>

 All of the Xyz Monsters *can* be normally Xyz Summoned, though this is difficult (and unviable) with Arcsecant (since Lv9 Monsters are powerful enough already).
 Excosecant can inherently rank up over Exsecant, but does *not* transfer Materials, unlike usual rank-ups.
-The best way to bring out the higher Rank Xyzs is through [Function](#Spells), which functions (ha) as both a quick rank-up and link-up spell.
+The best way to bring out the higher Rank Xyzs is through [Function](#Spells), which functions (hah) as both a quick rank-up and link-up spell.
 It can rank up any Cyberse Xyz Monster into a *Rubic* Xyz Monster up to 3 Ranks higher, or a *Rubic* Link Monster into one up to 2 Link Ratings higher.
 While it lacks recursability, it is easily searchable with [Algorithm](#Algorithm--Scramble) or [Cosine](#Level-3-Tuners), and even gives the ranked up Xyz Monster an extra Material.

 ### Link Monsters
 The archetype very much requires link climbing – almost all of the Link Monsters require exactly 2 *Rubic* Monsters as Material.
 Those with lower Link Ratings act as excellent support, especially in spawning [Rubic Tokens](#Tokens).
 Most share a trigger effect when Link Summoned to generate advantage, and a trigger effect to spawn Tokens when a card is placed in a zone they link to.